ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Goodfire’s [mechanistic interpretability visualizer for Evo 2](https://arcinstitute.org/tools/evo/evo-mech-interp) annotates feature activations on nucleotide sequences.

 In the image below, you can see the feature activations for the `Haemophilus influenzae` genome (the common cause of many infections).
-At different levels of granularity, you can see the activations for α-helices and β-sheets, as well as those as the RNA-level, such as ribosomal RNA.
+At different levels of granularity, you can see the activations for α-helices and β-sheets, as well as those at the RNA-level, such as ribosomal RNA.

 ![Mechanistic Interpretability Visualizer](/evo2/mech_interp_visualizer.png)